 - White Magician Girl: Their function in the game.
 They often team up with danger-seeking Warriors.

 A quiet, stone faced group of stalwart worshippers of Dauros, who possess magicks capable of temporarily turning creatures to living stone and having potent hand to hand skills to boot.

-Religious Bruiser: Very literal on the bruising part with their buffs.
-Since Dauros is the god of Law, their routine is usually hunting monsters, and they're less likelynote although not never to be tempted into Elven Lounges or Gambling Halls.
+- Religious Bruiser: Very literal on the bruising part with their buffs.
+Since Dauros is the god of Law, their routine is usually hunting monsters, and they're less likelynote to be tempted into Elven Lounges or Gambling Halls.